 MIT Sloan MBA Application Tips & Deadlines

-This year's MIT Sloan MBA application, like most MIT applications in the last fifteen years, includes its signature cover letter and resume.
-Brand new this year is a video requirement.
-This year you are given an additional 50 words for your cover letter, so the max is now 300 words.
+This year’s MIT Sloan MBA application, like most MIT applications in the last fifteen years, includes its signature cover letter and resume.
+It also retains the video component, which was introduced approximately two years ago.

 MIT Sloan seeks students whose personal characteristics demonstrate that they will make the most of the incredible opportunities at MIT, both academic and non-academic.
 We are on a quest to find those whose presence will enhance the experience of other students.
 We seek thoughtful leaders with exceptional intellectual abilities and the drive and determination to put their stamp on the world.
 We welcome people who are independent, authentic, and fearlessly creative – true doers.
 We want people who can redefine solutions to conventional problems, and strive to preempt unconventional dilemmas with cutting-edge ideas.
 We demand integrity and respect passion.

 Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA Program.
-Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above, and be addressed to Mr. Rod Garcia, Senior Director of Admissions (300 words or fewer, excluding address and salutation).
+Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above, and be addressed to Mr. Rod Garcia, Assistant Dean of Admissions.
+(300 words or fewer, excluding address and salutation)

-In making your case and mentioning your accomplishments, make sure to highlight your role and the impact or results on you and the entities you contributed to -- those results are "your stamp on the world" so far.
+In making your case and mentioning your accomplishments, highlight your role and the impact on the entities you contributed to.
+Those results are “your stamp on the world” so far.

-Resume.
 Please submit a one-page resume (Times New Roman 10-point font preferred) that includes your employment history and academic record in reverse chronological order.
-Other information appropriate to a business resume is welcomed and encouraged. (no more than 1 page in length)
+Other information appropriate to a business resume is welcomed and encouraged, including extracurricular activities, awards, and achievements.

-A few tips for the video part of this exercise.
-Practice in front of a web cam so that you get used to talking to a little lens that has no affect, feedback, or expression.
+A few tips for the video part of this exercise: Practice in front of a webcam so that you get used to talking to a little lens that has no affect, feedback, or expression.
 Recording yourself on video is not the same as talking on Skype with another human being.
-I suggest you put a smiley face behind the webcam to remind you to smile at appropriate points in your statement.
+I suggest you put a smiley face beneath or above the camera to remind you to smile at appropriate points in your statement.
 Then view your practice videos looking for poise and presence.
 During some of the practices, maybe have a friend present to encourage you, but also practice without anyone else in the room.
 We here at Accepted are happy to help you prepare too.

 For the real statement, dress in business or business casual attire.
 If you’re not confident that your attire is appropriate, it probably isn’t; dress more conservatively.
 Make sure your location is quiet and that pets and children are in a location where they won’t be heard or disturb you.
 Make sure your background is neutral and not a distraction.
 Blank walls make a great background.

 If there is an issue or concern that may confuse the admissions readers or incorrectly detract from their evaluation of your application, address it succinctly here.
-For more suggestions on writing the optional, please see Optional Essays: When and How to Write Them .
+For more suggestions on writing the optional essay, please see Optional Essays: When and How to Write Them.